 Understanding the scale of the KYC challenge

 Fenergo’s research finds that large FIs spend up to $30 million annually on KYC when onboarding new clients.
-More than half (52%) spend between 61 and 150 days on client KYC reviews; much of this work is spent gathering and inputting data across multiple systems.
+More than half (52%) spend between 61 and 150 days on client KYC reviews with much of this work spent gathering and inputting data across multiple systems.